tdeekens/infinite-scrollsy/readme.md

 ### Installation

-Copy the `dist/infinte-scrollsy.min.js` to your project and import it or type `bower install infinite-scrollsy --save-dev` if you are using bower as a dependency manager.
+Copy the `dist/infinte-scrollsy.min.js` to your project and import it or type `bower install Infinite-scrollsy --save-dev` if you are using bower as a dependency manager.